sibidev/algorand-starter-kit/README.md

 4. If you want to checkout specific transactions on the public chains, you can use the [Algo Explorer](https://algoexplorer.io).
 The Algorand developer docs also provide an [overview of existing tools in the ecosystem](https://developer.algorand.org/ecosystem-projects).

-For quick questions take a look at our [FAQ](#FAQ).

-If questions remain find us at our booth or the Algorand Challenge HQ.

-Happy Hacking!

 ## Tutorials